Bat Eared Fox Facts

-The Bat-Eared Fox forms a species of wild canine endemic to the African savannas.
-Its name derives from its unusually large ears.
+- The fascinating looking Bat-Eared Fox forms a species of wild canine endemic to a rather restricted range of the world.

-Unlike other canines, this unique animal will occasionally form polygynous pairings when mating.
+- Unlike other canines, this unique animal will also occasionally form polygynous pairings when mating.

-The Bat-Eared Fox also prefers to dwell in one of two types of habitat.
+The canid also prefers to dwell in one of two types of habitat.
 One of these is the dry zones of the savanna, and another consists of short grasslands.

-The Bat-Eared Fox is principally insectivorous in nature, and this is where the evolutionary trait of the over-sized ears comes into play.
-In their native environment, excellent hearing is a must for locating and catching their prey.
+It also feeds principally as insectivorous in nature, and this is where the evolutionary trait of the over-sized ears comes into play.

 In its native environment, excellent hearing is a must for locating and catching its often highly elusive prey.

 Yet, when necessary, individuals have also been seen to on upon a wide variety of invertebrates.

 These include beetles, crickets, ants, millipedes, grasshoppers, moths, scorpions, and spiders.